evoWeb/php-imap/README.md

 ### Upgrading from below 6.x

-BREAKING: Change handling of data.
+*BREAKING*: Change handling of data.
 For clearer typing the following entities were introduced:

 - ComposeBody
 - ComposeEnvelope